About the Office of the Dean of Students

 The Office of the Dean of Students provides opportunities and experiences that support student learning and personal development.

-The Office of the Dean of Students actively creates an open, welcoming and inclusive environment that nurtures and empowers all students.
-Through our programs, services and initiatives, we are committed to cultivating respect, communication and engagement with all communities whose identities include but are not limited to ability, age, ethnicity, gender, gender identity, national origin, race, religion, sexual orientation, socioeconomic class and veteran status.
+The Office of the Dean of Students actively creates an open and welcoming environment that nurtures and empowers all students.
+Through our programs, services, and initiatives, we are committed to cultivating respect, communication, and engagement.

 Student Learning Core Competencies